NielsGrove/SQLAdmin/Infrastructure/Availability Group/SqlAgSandboxArchitecture.md

 Initially alle machines are installed dy defaults but the intention is to harden the machines to the references and tune them to resilience, scalability and security.

+### ToDo : Internet access with firewall

+Put a virtual firewall between the DNS server and the network.
+In this case the DNS should **not** be on the AD DC!!!

+The virtual network could be created like indicated in this article by VMware: [Custom Networking Configurations](https://www.vmware.com/support/ws55/doc/ws_net_configurations_custom.html).

+The firewall itself could be created and configured like this description by Pfsense: [How to install Firewall Pfsense Virtual on VMWare](https://techbast.com/2019/05/pfsense-how-to-install-firewall-pfsense-virtual-on-vmware.html).

 ## Reference

 Microsoft Docs: [Failover Clustering and Always On Availability Groups](https://docs.microsoft.com/en-us/sql/database-engine/availability-groups/windows/failover-clustering-and-always-on-availability-groups-sql-server)